This post, The Last 100 Days, has been such a popular one I couldn’t imagine not including it in our Encouragement of the Month series.

 - Find a daily ritual you truly enjoy.

 - Stop doing the things you know are no longer serving your needs or the needs of your family.

 - Make new memories.

 - Say you’re sorry and make amends.

 - Create, make, bake and decorate a home you love and can thrive in.

 I know at first glance 100 days might seem like a long time.
 It might even seem unnecessary to get so excited about a milestone in what has been a crazy year.

-But on December 31st when we look back on 2020, I don’t want any of us to feel that we didn’t do enough with the time we’ve been given.
+But on December 31st when we look back on the past 364 days, I don’t want any of us to be disappointed or feel that we didn’t do enough with the time we’ve been given.